Tomato & Pepper Plants

 Indeterminate - this is the most common tomato growth habit.
 Indeterminate plants have a vine-type growth habit and will continue to grow and expand throughout the season.
 These tomatoes will benefit from some type of support, such as a cage, stake, or trellis.

 Determinate - these tomato varieties are usually more compact than indeterminates.
 Determinate varieties typically reach 2 to 4 feet in height.
 Most determinate varieties provide a concentrated set of mature tomatoes within a short period of about 2 weeks.
-Semi-determinates can offer a more extended harvest.
+Semi-determinate varieties offer compact growth with an extended harvest window.